SESYNC-ci/sesync-ci.github.io/_drafts/connect-to-a-database.md

 dbListTables(mydb)
 ```

-Now a query can be created to retrieve data, say the `neighborhoods`
+Now a query can be created to retrieve data from, for example, the `neighborhoods`
-table, from your database on urban green spaces:
+table in your database:

 ```r
 qry <- dbGetQuery(mydb, "SELECT * FROM neighborhoods LIMIT 10;")